Choosing A Massage Therapy Career Niche

 • Search for physicians and other healthcare providers whose patients might benefit from your services.
 At some point, they may be prepared to offer you a job or office space in their practice.

-Use all of these steps to start promoting your massage therapy career niche, and watch the increased business increase your bottom line in no time.
+Get the book, choose your niche therapy, and use all of these steps to start promoting your massage therapy career niche, and watch the increased business increase your bottom line in no time.